Laurie Connell: 1975 disqualification

 Connell was reportedly warned off by stewards in 1975 for involvement in a betting scam at the Kalgoorlie races.
 Despite that, he became well connected in the Perth racing establishment and, in 1984, he sought election to a position on the committee of The Western Australian Turf Club, with the support of the committee's retiring chairman Sir Ernest Lee-Steere.

 Danny Hobby

 At the January 1983 AHA Cup in Bunbury, jockey Danny Hobby jumped from his mount Strike Softly.
 Hobby later claimed he jumped after accepting a bribe of $5,000 from Connell to do so.

 Almost a decade later, it was alleged that Hobby was paid over $1 million by Connell to travel around the world for several years to avoid returning to Australia and facing an inquiry.
 Ultimately Hobby did return and Connell was tried and sentenced to five years jail for conspiracy to pervert the course of justice during the investigation into the horse race.
 Hobby received a three-year term.
-Found not guilty of fixing the race, Connell served one year in jail before receiving a work-release.
+Found not guilty of fixing the race, Connell served one year of his sentence in jail before being released.